steveerfalot/git_tools/README.md

 This script will find all git repositories within your current working directory and its subdirectories and `git checkout` whatever branch you pass in

+## update

+    path/to/script/update [<optional_base_directory>]

+This script is not stable, and I don't recommend using it at all.
+It attempts to safely delete any branches that have been merged to `master`, but I'm not convinced that it works as intended.

 ## updateNovo

     path/to/script/updateNovo [<optional_base_directory>]